NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 It is best to avoid images with very low illumination angles as those can result in artifacts in the produced SfS terrain.

+The first step that will happen when this is launched is computing the image exposures.
+This is a serial step running on a single node, but is reasonably fast.
+The exposures can be computed ahead of time by using the flag ``--compute-exposures-only`` in this tool.
+Then the computed exposures can be passed to the command above via the ``--image-exposures-prefix`` option.

 The option ``--allow-borderline-data`` improves the level of detail close to permanently shadowed areas.
 See :numref:`sfs_borderline`.